-The Hmong are a group of people in Asia who have had a long and rich history.
+The Hmong are a group of people in Asia with a long and rich history.
 Over the years, many Hmong have migrated to Southeast Asia.

 Even today, a majority of the Hmong still live in China.
 There is no significant Hmong population in Japan, and no evidence to show the Hmong were ever from any place other than China.